Nebraska Wage Garnishment Laws

 Can child support take more than fifteen or twenty-five percent?

-How do I claim the head-of-family exemption?
+Do I have to file something to claim the head-of-family exemption?

 What if I do not know where the debtor works?